Archive for October, 2012

 When it comes to office equipment, we tend to get new shiny toys long before we get rid of outdated stuff.
 This is partly because it’s always a bit nervewracking to toss out the old technology before we’re sure the new gizmo will work, and partly because we’re lazy.
 It’s sad, but true.

-A recent survey by LinkedIn asked 7,000 professionals which of their office tools and trends will disappear completely by 2017.
+A recent by LinkedIn asked 7,000 professionals which of their office tools and trends will disappear completely by 2017.
 Here were the winners:

 1. Tape recorders (79 percent)